blujedis/kupler/README.md

 ![Link Status Image](fixtures/status.png)

 You can also show the status of all globally linked packages.
-Just add the **-d** or **--detail** flag.
+Just add the **-g** or **--global** flag.
 Since we are looking at global packages we provide the path where they are linked.
-There is no need to show this path without the --detail flag as we know they are only linked locally.
+There is no need to show this path without the --global flag as we know they are only linked locally.

 ![Link Status Image](fixtures/status-all.png)